kimcharli/mac-app-positioner/README.md

 This utility requires **Accessibility** permissions to control application windows.

--   You can check your permissions with `uv run check-permissions`.
+-   You can check your permissions with `uv run positioner check-permissions`.
 -   If not granted, you will need to add your terminal application or Python interpreter in `System Settings > Privacy & Security > Accessibility`.